MostAwesomeDude/brismu/0-midju/7-upward.md

 Additionally, `{lu'i}` and `{lu'a}` can be defined as `{lo'i}`-like expansions of `{sinxa}` which include a set quantification.
-These definitions are only hinted at in CLL, and were explored by xorxes.
+These definitions are only hinted at in CLL, and were explored by la xorxes.

     ro da zo'u: